 Natural teeth whitening is a subject that comes up frequently in my dental office.

-Some patients just prefer to avoid the normal whitening processes, and are looking for a "home remedy".
+Some patients just prefer to avoid the normal whitening processes and chemicals, and are looking for a "home remedy".

-I have to tell you that none of the home remedies that I have seen on the internet will work.
+I have to tell you that none of the natural teeth whitening methods that I have seen on the internet will work.
 Some of them could even damage your teeth!
-I'm afraid that it often looks like the advice was written by someone with very little dental knowledge.
+I'm afraid that those pages often look like the advice was written by someone with very little dental knowledge - OR NO DENTAL KNOWLEDGE AT ALL.

 BUT THERE IS A WAY to bring about a gradual brightening of your teeth over a period of time.